jMetal/jMetal/docs/autoconfigurationNSGAII.rst

 The ``AutoNSGAII`` class
 ------------------------
-Without entering in implementation details, the auto-configuration of NSGA-II is based on the ``AutoNSGAII`` class located in the ``org.uma.jmetal.auto.autoconfigurablealgorithm.autonsgaii`` package.
+Without entering in implementation details, the auto-configuration of NSGA-II is based on the ``AutoNSGAII`` class located in the ``org.uma.jmetal.auto.autoconfigurablealgorithm`` package.
 This class can parse a string defining a particular NSGA-II configuration and create an instance of the algorithm.
 Each parameter in the string is defined as a pair "--parameterName parameterValue ".
-An example can be found in the ``AutoNSGAIIConfiguredWithStandardSettingsFromAParameterString`` class:
+An example can be found in the ``NSGAIIConfiguredFromAParameterString`` class:

 .. code-block:: java

-  public class AutoNSGAIIConfiguredWithStandardSettingsFromAParameterString {
+  public class NSGAIIConfiguredFromAParameterString {

     public static void main(String[] args) {
       String referenceFrontFileName = "ZDT1.csv" ;